 Cigar roller in Ybor City

 Tampa Bay's 130-plus-year relationship with the Cuban people took a hit in 1962 when the Cuban Embargo was imposed.
 But things began to change in 2015 as the U.S. re-established diplomatic ties with the island.
-Today, Tampa Bay is your best location for launching a day trip to Havana, hopping a cruise to Cuba or even discovering Cuban without a passport.
+Today, Tampa Bay is your best location for launching a day trip to Havana, hopping a cruise to Cuba or even discovering Cuba without a passport.
 Here's how:

 You don't have to look far to find Cuban culture in Tampa Bay:

 - Our Latin Quarter, Ybor City, was founded by Cuban exile Vicente Martinez Ybor, who moved his cigar business there in the 1880s.
 In the following decades, Tampa Bay became a magnet for Cubans, building strong social and commercial connections between the two communities.
 Today's brick streets, iron balconies and strong cafe con leche hark back to those earlier days.

 - Cuban torcedores still roll hand-made cigars along Seventh Avenue (La Séptima) as they did when Tampa Bay produced millions of cigars using tobacco leaf grown in Cuba, making us the Cigar Capital of the World.
 Florida's first commercial brewery opened in Ybor City in 1897, shipping much of what it produced to thirsty Cubanos.